John Carlson (ice hockey): Finding success and winning the Stanley Cup (2013–2019)

 Carlson began the 2013–14 season on a different defensive unit than Alzner.
 However, the duo were swiftly reunited as the Capitals top defensive unit midway through October as other teammates struggled.
 He finished the month with no goals and two assists through 12 games but began improving through November.
 Carlson scored his 100th NHL point, and his first goal of the season, on November 2, 2013, against the Florida Panthers.
 By November 27, 2013, he had added five goals and four assists over 12 games while averaging a career-high 23:53 minutes of ice time.
 On January 1, 2014, Carlson was named to the Team USA for the 2014 Winter Olympics.
-As numerous NHL players were playing in the Olympics, the league paused play from February 9 to February 25.
+As numerous NHL players were playing in the Olympics, the league paused play from February 9 to 25.
 Shortly before leaving for Sochi, Carlson set a new franchise record for defensemen by playing in his 272nd consecutive game with the Capitals.
 Over the final 16 games of the regular season, Carlson tallied 14 points on the power-play to rank ninth among defenseman in power-play points.
 He finished the season with a career-best 10 goals and 37 points while playing in every single game for the fourth consecutive season.
-Despite his efforts, the Capitals narrowly failed to qualify for the 2014 playoffs, finishing ninth in the East and coming just three points short from the last playoff spot, marking the first time since 2007 and in Carlson's career where the Capitals missed the playoffs.
+The Capitals narrowly failed to qualify for the 2014 playoffs, finishing ninth in the East and coming just three points short from the last playoff spot, marking the first time since 2007 and in Carlson's career where the Capitals missed the playoffs.
 However, this would be the last time the Capitals failed to qualify for the playoffs until 2023.

 Carlson with the Capitals in February 2014.

 In the 2014 off-season, the Capitals hired Barry Trotz as head coach, Todd Reirden as an assistant coach and signed veteran defenseman Brooks Orpik.
-Upon joining the Capitals organization, Reirden worked closely with Carlson to "maximize his shift potential."
+Upon joining the Capitals organization, Reirden worked closely with Carlson to improve his effectiveness during shifts.
 One of his solutions involved pairing Carlson with Orpik for the 2014–15 season.
 On October 16, 2014, Carlson became the first defenseman in franchise history to play 300 consecutive games with the Capitals.
-In late November, Carlson and Reirden started training together 15 minutes before practice began to work on his development.
-Following this change, Carlson tallied his 100th NHL assist and moved into 10th all-time among Capitals defensemen in total assists.
+In late November, Carlson tallied his 100th NHL assist and moved into 10th all-time among Capitals defensemen in total assists.
 After scoring a goal on January 10, 2015, Carlson struggled through a month-long goalless drought.
 He broke this streak on February 11 by tallying a goal and an assist against the San Jose Sharks.
 These two points, which accounted for his 37th and 38th of the season, set a new career-high and put him on pace for 46 assists overall.
 After ending the regular season with a career-high 12 goals and 43 assists for 55 points in all 82 games, Carlson finished in 10th place in James Norris Memorial Trophy voting.